PowerDNS/pdns-ansible/README.md

 Enable verbose/debug role behavior.
 This currently controls whether sensitive SQL task details are hidden in logs (`false`) or visible for troubleshooting (`true`).

+## Role Tags

+This role uses the following standard tags so filtered runs stay predictable with `--tags` / `--skip-tags`:

+- `install`: package/module installation or software provisioning.
+- `config`: configuration/state changes (templates, files, directories, settings, data bootstrap).
+- `service`: service state management and service-related handlers.
+- `repository`: repository/key/pinning setup and repository cache refresh.

+Some prerequisite tasks intentionally have multiple tags (for example `install` + `repository`, or `install` + `config`) so filtered runs include the dependencies required by the selected path.

 ## Example Playbooks